-To speed up the setup, we have pre-installed Herwig++ version 2.2.0 for the tutorials.
-To use it, you should create a working directory, and copy the configuration files across (we'll explain their role in section 3 below).
+The Herwig++ homepage is at http://projects.hepforge.org/herwig/.
+To speed up the setup, we have pre-installed Herwig++ version 2.5.0 for the tutorials.
+To use it, you should copy the configuration files to the working directory (we'll explain their role in section 3 below).
 For the DESY tutorial,